jbluemink/Sitecore-Admin-Scripts-for-Development-and-Deploying/README.md

 Various Scripts for the "sitecore\admin" folder.

+##AddAdminUser.aspx
+Script for programmatically adding a Sitecore admin users, place this script in the webroot instead of the admin folder

+##AddEditorUser.aspx
+Script for programmatically adding a Sitecore editor users

+##ResetAdminPassword.aspx
+Script for programmatically unlock and reset the Sitecore admin password, place this script in the webroot instead of the admin folder

 ##FillDbWithExtranetUser.aspx
 Script for programmatically adding users to Sitecore, extranet users in bulk.
-See  [Bulk create Sitecore users](http://sitecore.stockpick.nl/english/bulk-create-sitecore-users/)
+See  [Bulk create Sitecore users](http://www.stockpick.nl/english/bulk-create-sitecore-users/)

 ##InstallUpdatePackage.aspx
 For Sitecore 6 and 7, not for Sitecore 8+